Skye Nicolson: Nicolson vs. Chapman

 Nicolson made the second defence of her title against the previously unbeaten Raven Chapman at Kingdom Arena in Riyadh, Saudi Arabia, on 12 October 2024, in what was the first women's world title boxing fight held in the country and the first women’s bout to feature on a Riyadh Season show.
 She won the fight by unanimous decision, with scorecards of 98-92 and 99-91.

 Nicolson vs. Brown

 Nicolson made the third defence of her WBC featherweight title against Tiara Brown at Qudos Bank Arena in Sydney, Australia on 22 March 2025.
 She lost by split decision.

 Super-bantamweight

 Dropping down to campaign at super-bantamweight, Nicolson returned to the ring against Carla Camila Campos Gonzales at Manchester Arena, Manchester, England, on 5 July 2025, stopping her opponent in the second of their scheduled eight-round contest.

 On 23 August 2025, she stopped Urvashi Singh in the second round at Fortitude Music Hall in Fortitude Valley, Queensland, Australia, to win the vacant IBF Intercontinental female super-bantamweight title.

+Interim WBC super bantamweight champion

+Nicolson vs. Luna

+Nicolson beat Yulihan Luna by unanimous decision at Adventist Health Arena in Stockton, California, USA, on 13 December 2025, to win the interim WBC female super-bantamweight.

+Nicolson vs. Turner

+Nicolson successfully defended her interim WBC super-bantamweight title by unanimous decision against Mariah Turner at The Melbourne Pavilion in Flemington, Victoria, Australia on 29 April 2026.

+Two-weight world champion

+On 27 May 2026, Nicolson became a two-weight world champion when she was elevated to full WBC female super-bantamweight title holder after Ellie Scotney vacated the championship.

+She is scheduled to defend her title against Miyo Yoshida at College Park Center in Arlington, Texas, United States, on 8 November 2026.